Platform-OS/pos-module-core/README.md

 Currently suggested approach is to use git submodules.
 It will be replaced with pOS module manager in the feature.
 For now, ensure `modules` directory exists in your root directory and add a git submodule:

-`mkdir modules && cd modules && git submodule add git@github.com:Platform-OS/pos-module-core.git`
+`mkdir modules && git submodule add --name core git@github.com:Platform-OS/pos-module-core.git modules/core`

 To update your modules to the newest version, use `git submodule update --recursive --remote`